-Dogwood Trees for Sale at Garden Goods Direct
+Flowering Dogwood Trees for Sale Online

-What are the Types of Dogwood Trees
+Popular Types of Dogwood Trees

 Summer brings lush green foliage that provides about as perfect filtered shade as you can get.
-In fall the shows not over the leaves turn a beautiful deep red.
+In fall, the shows not over the leaves turn a beautiful deep red.
 Songbirds will return again and again to the Dogwood Cherokee Brave to gather the glossy red fruits in autumn and winter.

-Kousa - An excellent small specimen tree that belongs in any size garden.
-Two outstanding characteristics of this wonderful tree are the four-petaled, white flowers that appear above the foliage in June and pleasing reddish-purple fall color.
-Kousa Dogwood Tree this is a hardier substitute for the acid-loving flowering dogwood.
+An excellent small specimen tree that belongs in any size garden.
+Two outstanding characteristics of this beautiful tree are the four-petaled, white flowers that appear above the foliage in June and the pleasing red-purple fall color.
+Kousa Dogwood Tree is a hardier substitute for the acid-loving flowering dogwood.

-Milky Way Kousa Dogwood - Milky Way Dogwood Trees are an excellent small specimen tree that belongs in any size garden.
-What sets this dogwood apart from other varieties is their variegated foliage in the spring and their multi colored fall display.
+Milky Way Dogwood Trees are an excellent small specimen tree that belongs in any size garden.
+The Milky Way appears to be just like your typical white dogwood, but don't be fooled by this popular yard tree's classic spring look.
+What sets this dogwood apart from other varieties is its variegated leaves in the spring and its multi-colored fall display.

 Why Plant Flowering Dogwood Trees?